Be part of this life changing experience. Volunteer with us and tour Kenya

 Volunteers in the After School Art project are expected to teach children art, english and any other educative lessons.
 Volunteers are free to assist if they can with art materials such as finger paint, play dough and fat crayons, paint brushes, an easel, glue, tape and scissors, pie tins, old socks and scraps of fabric and any playing items/toys that can motivate and encourage interest and active participation of children in the project.

-We appeal to volunteers to support the project in mobilizing extra clothing, shoes, bags, at their disposal and from friends.
+We appeal to the volunteers to support the project in mobilizing extra clothing, shoes, bags, at their disposal and from friends.
 This will go a long way to support a child, woman or a family.

 Volunteers Profile Requirements: